-- You should not insert anything into the vaginal area, including douche and sexual intercourse, for at least 2 weeks or until the bleeding stops.
-(Your health care provider should give you specific instruction for when intercourse can resume.)
+- You should not insert anything into the vaginal area (including using a douche or having sexual intercourse) for at least 2 weeks or until the bleeding stops.
+Your health care provider should give you specific instruction for when intercourse can resume.

 - Tampons should not be used until you start your next regular period, which could be anywhere from 2-6 weeks after the D&C procedure.

-- It will be unknown when ovulation will return, so once sexual intercourse is allowed, you should use a method of contraception until your health care provider says it is okay to try to get pregnant again.
+- It is unknown when ovulation will return, so once sexual intercourse is allowed, you should use a method of contraception until your health care provider says it is okay to try to get pregnant again.

-Most women experience few complications after a D&C procedure, but you should be aware of things that could signal a possible problem.
+Most women experience few complications after a D&C procedure after miscarriage, but you should be aware of symptoms that could signal a possible problem.

-Your health care provider should give you specific instructions on what you should expect, but you should contact them as soon as possible if you experience:
+Your health care provider should give you specific instructions on what to expect, but contact them as soon as possible if you experience any of the following:

 - Dizziness or fainting